-Yoaav Krauthammer, MD, a cardiac electrophysiology specialist with HonorHealth Heart Care, shares his knowledge of Afib treatments in this informative Q&A.
+Yoaav Krauthammer, MD, a cardiac electrophysiology specialist with HonorHealth Heart Care, shares his insights on Afib treatments in this informative Q&A.

 Q. What are the risks of Afib?